 The big picture

 Thematic programming allows you to combine pieces that would otherwise never be juxtaposed.
-We did an end-of-the-millennium concert that included a piece from each of the four preceding centuries.
+I remember an end-of-the-millennium concert that included a piece from each of the four preceding centuries.
 We started with a Gesualdo madrigal sung by a small vocal ensemble, then played a Handel concerto grosso and a Schumann concerto.
-We finished with Luciano Berio’s Sinfonia, sung by the eight vocalists that had started the concert.
+We finished with Luciano Berio’s Sinfonia, sung by the eight vocalists that had started the concert!
 When would you encounter these works on one program?
-It wasn’t terribly complex, but I would guess that this program had never been done anywhere in the world before.
+I would guess that this exact program had never been done anywhere in the world before.

 Audience members have told me these themes add real meaning to the concert experience.
 And when the whole organization is involved, it makes a statement to the community that you are about something more than just performing music.